bitcoinzerox/bitcoinzerox/XNODE.md

     ./src/hexxcoin-cli stop

 Step 4.
-In your VPS where you are hosting your Znode.
+In your VPS where you are hosting your Xnode.
 Update config files
 ----------------------
 **4.1.**  Create file **hexxcoin.conf** (in folder **~/.hexxcoin**)